bezborodow/celtic-knot/README.md

-# Celtic Knot Cartesian Grid Matrix Pattern Generator for SVG
+# Celtic Knot Generator for SVG

 **`celtic-knot`** is a [Ruby](https://www.ruby-lang.org/en/) programme that creates simple rectangular celtic knot drawings based upon a given set of parameters.
 The images are in a vector format.